Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/styles/text-style-preview.md

 The [HighlightingStyle](xref:@ActiproUIRoot.Controls.SyntaxEditor.TextStylePreview.HighlightingStyle) property supports data binding so it can be bound to a `Selector`'s selected item or other data source.

 The [HighlightingStyleRegistry](xref:@ActiproUIRoot.Controls.SyntaxEditor.TextStylePreview.HighlightingStyleRegistry) property can be set if you are using an alternate [IHighlightingStyleRegistry](xref:@ActiproUIRoot.Controls.SyntaxEditor.Highlighting.IHighlightingStyleRegistry), meaning one that is not the default [AmbientHighlightingStyleRegistry](xref:@ActiproUIRoot.Controls.SyntaxEditor.Highlighting.AmbientHighlightingStyleRegistry).
 That ensures that it displays resolved values properly.

+The [Text](xref:@ActiproUIRoot.Controls.SyntaxEditor.TextStylePreview.Text) property defaults to a series of characters that are appropriate for most programming scenarios, but can be changed if customized preview text is desired.